v-rgrace/Viva/Viva/glint/reports/response-rate-report.md

 - **Benchmark**: Provides a comparison point for feedback based on survey data compiled from all Viva Glint customers.
 Helpful for admins and first-time survey results analysis
 - **Company**: Displays team scores in comparison to company-wide scores for the same questions.
 Helpful for users with more than one area of responsibility.
-- **My Teams**: Compares a manager’s team score to an overall score derived from a filter.
+- **My Teams**: Compares a manager's team score to an overall score derived from a filter.
 This data is the superset of access and is best used with custom access or managers with large organizations.
 - **Average Question**: Presents a single, overall score for all questions and respondents within your access.
 Helpful for users looking for some level of variance in their score.

 ### Filter report settings